 If You Don’t Have All the Coverage Types You Need, You Can Get Them Now

 Not everyone has car insurance.
 If you’re relying on just the rental car coverage from your credit card, you’re covered against damages to the rental car.
 But as we’ve stated, that’s only a part of the full picture.

-You also need coverage for liability and personal injury (if you don’t have health insurance, that is).
-Otherwise, you run the risk of being sued for any injuries you cause to other people, or damage to other people’s property.
-If you don’t currently have these things, now’s a good time to purchase them.
+You also need coverage for liability.
+Otherwise, you run the risk of being sued for any injuries you cause to other people or damage to other people’s property.
+You may also want personal injury protection (if you don’t have health insurance, that is).
+If you don’t currently have these things, now is a good time to purchase them.

 You Can Avoid Filing a Claim With Your Insurance